WestonSF/ArcGISDataToolkit/ReadMe.md

 Imports LINZ encumbrance data, cleans it up and pushes into feature class format with bank mortgage is with.

+#### MapInfo Data Import (IN DEVELPOMENT)
+Imports all MapInfo data to a selected geodatabase.
+Takes a folder as input and will find all MapInfo files in this folder and subfolders.
+Requires data interoperability extension.

 ## Features